allc/allc.github.io/_posts/2022-10-19-x86-64-assembly-cheat-sheet.md

 | -------- | --- | --- | --- | --- | -- | -- | --- | --- | ----- | ------- | --- | ------ |
 | Location | rdi | rsi | rdx | rcx | r8 | r9 | r10 | r11 | [rsp] | [rsp+8] | ... | rax    |

+Preserved registers: values of `r12-r15`, `rbx`, `rsp`, `rbp` are preserved across function calls.

+### System Call Convention

-Linux syscall follows a slightly different convention (see `man syscall`):
+Linux syscall follows a slightly different convention to function calls (see `man syscall`):

-In x86-64,, the syscall number is passed using `rax`, and return value is stored in `rax`, and the registers used to pass the arguments are listed in the table below:
+In x86-64, the syscall number is passed using `rax`, and return value is stored in `rax`, and the registers used to pass the arguments are listed in the table below:

 | Argument | 1   | 2   | 3   | 4   | 5  | 6  | return |
 | -------- | --- | --- | --- | --- | -- | -- | ------ |